axelhahn/bash_colorfunctions/docs/30_All_functions.md

   RAWCOLOR         an ansi color value eg. "30" (black foreground) or
                    "1;42" (lightgreen background)

+DEFINE PRESETS:
-DEFINE PRESETS:    A shortcut for a combination of foreground + background
+  A shortcut for a combination of foreground + background color.
-                   color.
 The label ist part of a bash variable with the prefix 'COLOR_PRESET_'.
   The value is a bash array with 2 colors for foreground and background.
   See the value description for COLOR above.

   SYNTAX:
   COLOR_PRESET_<LABEL>=(<FOREGROUND> <BACKGROUND>)

   To see all defined presets use 'color.presets'

 EXAMPLES:
-  First you need to source the file bash.
+  First you need to source the file [path]/color.class.sh.
   . [path]/color.class.sh

   (1)